bttger/sql-to-json/benchmark/README.md

 ## Results

-The benchmarks in the following results were performed on a consumer laptop with a Ryzen 4500U processor and 20GB RAM.
+The benchmarks in the following results were performed on a consumer laptop with a 6-core Ryzen 4500U processor and 20GB RAM.
+The SQL-to-JSON queries were executed with the [mysql2](https://www.npmjs.com/package/mysql2) client.
+Both the Prisma and mysql2 client were used with their default configuration.
+According to the Prisma docs, the client creates a connection pool with a size depending on my CPU-core count (`num_physical_cpus * 2 + 1`).
+The mysql2 client has a default pool size of 10.
 Please note that these benchmarks do not meet scientific standards.
 I'm happy for any contributions that improve the benchmarks, so feel free to open a pull request.

 Database responses get deserialized to JavaScript objects both for Prisma and SQL-to-JSON.
 The objects get then serialized and written to the http response body.

 ### findUnique()

-Find a unique customer and return it as JSON object string.
+Find a random unique customer and return it as JSON object string.
 The benchmark is divided into multiple join depths.

 #### Join depth of 0